Read parts of Jeremiah's writing here (Chapters 1, 6:6-15, 31:27-34)

 Prophet Jeremiah was a priest who lived in Jerusalem around 626-586 BC, during the final years of the Kingdom of Southern Judah and the rise of the Babylonian Empire.
 He lived around the same time as Prophet Daniel.

-The people of God had broken the covenant God had established with them (again!!!).
+The people of God had abandoned God's way and broke the covenant God had established with them again and again!
 Their society was full of injustices and many people even adopted the worship of pagan gods.
-Jeremiah witnessed his own people committed very serious idolatry against God.
+Jeremiah witnessed his own people commit very serious idolatry against God.

 God called Jeremiah to speak to the people.